jnozzi/cocoadev.com/SiteContent/General/GetProcessID.markdown

 ----

-You should really use the approach recommended in http://developer.apple.com/qa/qa2001/qa1123.html -- [[FinlayDobbie]]
+You should really use the approach recommended in http://developer.apple.com/qa/qa2001/qa1123.html -- General/FinlayDobbie